-A patient can see a doctor face to face, have a telephone consultation or leave a message for the doctor who will provide an appropriate response.
-Appointments are available on the day or book in advance.
+A patient can see a doctor face to face, have a telephone/video consultation or leave a message for the doctor who will provide an appropriate response.
+Appointments are managed on a day to day basis.
 We do have a chaperone policy in place at both surgeries; and if you require a chaperone please inform reception upon your arrival.

-If you would like to order your repeat prescription or book an appointment online please click on the following link www.systmonline.tpp-uk.com
+If you would like to order your repeat prescription please click on the following link www.systmonline.tpp-uk.com

 Patients' Responsibility To Keep Appointments